Using BlazorStatic from scratch

 Scaffold the UI for blog posts

-When you run the app right now, it will output the non-parametrized pages (e.g. @page "/"
+When you run the app right now, it will output the non-parametrized pages (e.g. @page "/" into index.html) and will

-.
+copy content of wwwroot into the output.
 You can set where to look for non-parametrized pages by

-(default is Components/Pages
+opt.RazorPagesPaths (default is Components/Pages folder).

 File generation is done by using

-and saving the result into.html
+HttpClientand saving the result into.htmlfile.

 We need to scaffold the UI for blog posts.
 BlazorStatic doesn't force you to use any particular UI, but it will help you

-collection where your processed posts live.
+by providing BlazorStaticContentService<BlogFrontMatter>.Posts collection where your processed posts live.

 You get get some inspiration for th UI.
 These pages are important: